VEZY/PlantBiophysics.jl/docs/src/getting_started/package_design.md

 - [`Fvcb`](@ref): an implementation of the Farquhar–von Caemmerer–Berry (FvCB) model for C3 photosynthesis (Farquhar et al., 1980; von Caemmerer and Farquhar, 1981) using the analytical resolution
 - [`FvcbIter`](@ref): the same model but implemented using an iterative computation over Cᵢ
+- [`FvcbRaw`](@ref): the same model but without the coupling with the stomatal conductance, *i.e.* as presented in the original paper.
+This version needs Cᵢ as input.
 - [`ConstantA`](@ref): a model to set the photosynthesis to a constant value (mainly for testing)

 You can choose which model you use by passing a component with an assimilation model set to one of the `structs` above.
 We will show some examples in the end of this paragraph.